 The Owner of a Qualified Project which is allocated State Tax Credits will submit, at the time of filing the tax return with the Oklahoma Tax Commission, an Eligibility Statement from the Oklahoma Housing Finance Agency.
 This statement will be issued and provided to the Owner along with the 8609s for the project after all final cost certifications and accountant reports have been submitted to OHFA and OHFA has performed a final underwriting to ensure the final amount of credits the project is eligible to receive.

-State Tax Credits will be available for new construction activities only.
-For Funding Period One, $2 million of the State Tax Credits will be available to those Applicants applying for 4% Credits and Bond Financing, and $2 million will be available for 9% Tax Credits.
-Any State Tax Credits Remaining after Funding Period One will be available to both 4% and 9% Applications in Funding Period Two, with priority going to 4% Applications.
+State Tax Credits will be available for both new construction and acquisition/rehabilitation activities.
+For Funding Period One, $4 million of the State Tax Credits will be available to those Applicants applying for 4% Credits and Bond Financing only..
+Of the $4 million available, $2 million will be set aside for new construction applications, with the remaining $2 million being set aside for acquisition/rehabilitation applications.
+If not enough applications are received to award the full $2 million in a set-aside, the remaining funds will go to the other set-aside, until all available funds have been awarded.
+If funds remain in both set-asides, they may be combined to fund the next highest scoring application, notwithstanding the activity that application is for.
+Any State Tax Credits Remaining after Funding Period One will be available to 4% and 9% Applications in Funding Period Two, with priority going to 4% Applications.

-OHFA Staff is recommending to the OHFA Board of Trustees that at the September 22, 2021 Meeting, they vote to approve to reserve a portion of 2022 AHTCs and State Tax Credits in an approximate amount not to exceed $800,000.
-The State Tax Credits available to 9% Applicants will be approximately $1,500,000; and the State Tax Credits available to 4% Applicants will be approximately $1,700,000.
+The maximum amount of State Tax Credits that will be awarded to any general partners/managing members, Developers, and principals of each is $2,000,000 annually.
+During the Application process, the amount of the Tax Credits requested cannot be increased after the Application has been submitted to OHFA.
+After underwriting, the amount of Credits may be reduced.
+Credits also may be reduced at Carryover and/or final if the underwriting supports a lower amount.